 Specifically for a bus or tram is “priority seating”.
 On Buses you’ll find the seats close to the exit have a sticker on the adjacent window indicating this is priority seating.
 In trams, the seats either side of the front of the tram carriage are priority seating.
 This means that you should give up your seat to somebody who needs it more.
 By law you must give up the seat if challenged by somebody carrying priority documentation.
 This is usually somebody old, recuperating from injury or pregnant.
 From a comfort perspective, a bus generally has seating in pairs and it will be a fabric covered seat.
 Older trams have a single line of hard plastic seats running down both sides.

 The Czech Republic has an extensive railway transport network which is operated by state railway company Ceske Drahy (CD).
 With some exceptions, domestic train travel is slower than bus travel.
 There is no need to book domestic rail travel before you get here.
 You can buy the ticket from the ticket office at the railway station or from the conductor on the train.

 Most domestic trains depart from Prague Masarykovo Nadrazi, Prague Hlavni Nadrazi (Main Station) or from Praha Smichov.
 A few leave from Praha Holesovice.
 All these stations have metro stops (except Masarykovo which is a 5 minute walk from the Namesti Republiky metro station) and are easily accessible.
-Description of the Prague Main Train Station can be found on here.
+Here’s what to expect at the Prague Main Train Station.